-The FHWA, on behalf of Caltrans, is issuing this notice to announce actions taken by Caltrans that are final.
-The actions relate to the proposed interchange improvement project on Interstate 405 (I-405) from Western Avenue to W. 182nd Street in the City of Torrance within the County of Los Angeles, State of California.
+The FHWA, on behalf of Caltrans, is issuing this notice to announce actions taken by Caltrans, that are final.
+The actions relate to the proposed highway project, Alameda Creek Bridge Replacement Project on State Route 84 (SR-84) between the City of Fremont and the town of Sunol in southern Alameda County, State of California.
 Those actions grant licenses, permits, and approvals for the project.

 FOR FURTHER INFORMATION CONTACT:

 Effective July 1, 2007, the Federal Highway Administration (FHWA) assigned, and the California Department of Transportation (Caltrans) assumed, environmental responsibilities for this project pursuant to 23 U.S.C.
 327. Notice is hereby given that Caltrans, has taken final agency actions subject to 23 U.S.C.
-139(l)(1) by issuing licenses, permits, and approvals for the following highway project in the State of California: Caltrans proposes to construct new auxiliary/deceleration lanes on the northbound and southbound I-405 freeway mainline, widen existing on-and-off-ramps, and construct a new, two-lane on-ramp to southbound I-405 from Crenshaw Boulevard.
-Additionally, Caltrans proposes to widen Crenshaw Boulevard south of the interchange to accommodate a new, exclusive right-turn lane onto the new proposed southbound I-405 on-ramp, widen westbound 182nd Street between the northbound I-405 on-and-off-ramps and Crenshaw Boulevard to accommodate new turn movements and geometrical improvements, and widen the Van Ness Avenue undercrossing at I-405 to accommodate the new auxiliary/deceleration lanes on the freeway mainline.
-Reconstruction of existing soundwalls, and construction of additional soundwalls and retaining walls along both the northbound and southbound I-405 mainline are also associated with the proposed project improvements.
-The actions by the Federal agencies, and the laws under which such actions were taken, are described in the Final Initial Study (IS) with Negative Declaration (ND)/Environmental Assessment (EA) with Finding of No Significant Impact (FONSI), approved on June 29, 2016, and in other documents in the FHWA project records.
-The Final IS/EA with ND/FONSI, and other project records are available by contacting Caltrans at the addresses provided above.
-The Caltrans Final IS/EA with ND/FONSI can be viewed and downloaded from the project Web site at: http://www.dot.ca.gov/d7/env-docs/docs/29360_IS.EA.fin.track_binder_06.30.2016.pdf, or viewed at public libraries in the project area.
+139(l)(1) by issuing licenses, permits, and approvals for the following highway project in the State of California.
+Caltrans proposes to replace the Alameda Creek Bridge and realign the bridge approaches on SR-84 from postmile 13.0 to 13.6.
+The project would replace the existing 1928, two-lane bridge with a new, two-lane structure with standard eight-foot wide shoulders, approximately 75 feet north of the existing bridge.
+The purpose of this project is to correct structural and geometric deficiencies of the Alameda Creek Bridge and its approaches while providing a facility that meets driver expectations of SR-84's operating speed, all of which improve safety.
+The actions by the Federal agencies, and the laws under which such actions were taken, are described in the Final Environmental Impact Report (EIR)/Environmental Assessment (EA) for the project, approved on September 25, 2017, and in the Caltrans Finding of No Significant Impact (FONSI) issued on August 16, 2017, and in other documents in the Caltrans project records.
+The Final EIR/EA, FONSI, and other project records are available by contacting Caltrans at the address provided above.
+The Caltrans Final EIR/EA and FONSI can be viewed and downloaded from the project Web site at http://www.dot.ca.gov/d4/envdocs.htm.
 This notice applies to all Federal agency decisions as of the issuance date of this notice and all laws under which such actions were taken, including but not limited to:

 (1) Council on Environmental Quality regulations;